oloyedewaris/socialHub/README.md

 ### [Live Demo](https://waris-social-app.herokuapp.com/ "Waris Social App")

-#### What you need to run this code

-1. Node
-2. NPM or Yarn
-3. MongoDB

-#### How to run this code

-1. Make sure MongoDB is running on your system
-2. Clone this repository
-3. Make dev.js file inside config folder
-4. Put mongoDB URI into dev.js file
-5. Open command line in the cloned or downloaded folder,
-   - To install dependencies,
-   - run `npm install` or `yarn` ( Download Back-end Dependencies )
-   - Enter cd client and run `npm install` or `yarn`( Download Front-end Dependencies )
-   - To run the application for development, run `npm run development` or `yarn development`
-6. Open [localhost:3000](http://localhost:3000/) in the browser

 ### What registered user can do in this app

 - User can make posts, like, unlike and comment on posts